petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version 3.2.1 =
-* Speedup the widget when there are a lot of categories and several Categories widgets.
+* Speed improvements in the admin section when there are a lot of categories and several Categories widgets.

 = Version 3.2.0.1 =
 * Bugfix: Forgot to add a directory into SVN.